 our research

-our research focuses on the interplay between biomedical imaging, biomechanics, and device design. by investigating imaging to characterise the underlying microstructure and microenvironment of tissues we aim to bridge these gaps, particularly in women's health. working closely with clinicians, this work originates in ex vivo research with the goal for its eventual clinical translation.
+our research focuses on the interplay between biomedical imaging, biomechanics, and device design. we work in the vascular, respiratory, and hepatic space and have a strong interest in women’s breast and reproductive tissue health. by working closely with clinicians, this work originates in ex vivo research with the goal for its eventual clinical translation.

 with a focus quantitative magnetic resonance imaging and ultrasound methods, we aim to use clinically relevant imaging to characterise the microstructure and microenvironment of tissue